Join our Q&A

 If you have completed a Bachelor’s degree or are enrolled in the final semester of a Bachelor’s programme you are eligible to apply for the Master’s programme in Agricultural Economics.

-- BSc in Agricultural Economics from the University of Copenhagen (reserved access to the programme)
+- BSc in Agricultural Economics/Environmental and Food Economics from the University of Copenhagen (reserved access to the programme)

 - BSc in Economics from University of Copenhagen or University of Southern Denmark or University of Aarhus.